What's going around this month.....Allergies

 How are allergies treated?

 Mild symptoms may not need treatment.
 Or, depending on the type of

 - Steroid medicine

-- Quick-acting, inhaled bronchodilators to treat breathing problems
+Quick-acting, inhaled bronchodilators to treat breathing problems

 How long does an allergic reaction last?

 The effects of an allergic reaction depend on how much you have been

 exposed to an allergen and how severe your allergy is.
 You may have

 symptoms for several minutes, hours or days.
 Some people outgrow their

 allergies.
 Others may have allergies all their life.

 How can I take care of myself with allergies?